Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Qualifier format

-The Qualifier is split into two stages:
+The Open Qualifier is split into two stages:

 Stage 1: BO3 Single Elimination
 Stage 2: GSL Groups

 Teams seeded 1-12 advance directly into Stage 2, while teams seeded 13-20 start the tournament in Stage 1.

+If 16 or less teams are registered, then all teams advance directly to Stage 2.

 ## 3.2 VRS Invites